az-cat/az-hpcapps/README.md

 Before using these scripts, do the following:

+1. It is highly recommended to use [Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) which is the fastest way to start.

-1. Install [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest).
+> NOTE : If not using a Cloud Shell, Install [Azure CLI
+    2.0](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest).
 If
     running Bash on Windows, follow these
     [instructions](https://www.michaelcrump.net/azure-cli-with-win10-bash/).

-> NOTE : You can also use [Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) which is the faster way to start

 2. Clone the repo:
 ```